 Despite its issues, it’s one of the most enjoyable Xbox One multiplayer games.

-Developer: Epic Games Publisher: Epic Games Release Date: September 26th 2017
+Developer: Epic Games Publisher: Epic Games Release Date: September 26th, 2017 Online/Local: Both

 It couldn’t be a modern online multiplayer list without throwing out a mention to Fortnite, a game that might just be around when the universe inevitably collapses.
 I mean, Fortnite itself has survived one universal implosion, along with meteors and other potential extinction level events, so what’s another one, right?